 - 4.1 PPG Australia Group is part of a global business operation, with a complex global supply chain. - 4.2 PPG Australia Group has rigorous policies, processes and targeted initiatives in place to manage its ethics and compliance responsibilities.
 Those relevant to this MSS include the following: - i.
 Global Code of Ethics; - ii.
-Global Supplier Code of Conduct; - iii.
-Supplier Sustainability Policy; - iv.
-Procedures for on-boarding new suppliers, Annual Supplier Ratings and Audits; - v.
-Ethics Helpline and other reporting policies; - vi.
-Regular and comprehensive training on PPG's bribery and corruption policies, Code of Ethics, Workplace Behaviour and other business policies; - vii.
-Global initiatives such as those described in Section 11 below (Conflict Minerals, Responsible Mica initiative, etc).
+Human Rights Policy; - iii.
+Global Supplier Code of Conduct; - iv.
+Supplier Sustainability Policy; - v.
+Procedures for on-boarding new suppliers, Annual Supplier Ratings and Audits; - vi.
+Ethics Helpline and other reporting policies; - vii.
+Regular and comprehensive training on PPG's bribery and corruption policies, Code of Ethics, Workplace Behaviour and other business policies; - viii.
+Global initiatives such as those described in Section 12 below (Conflict Minerals, Responsible Mica initiative, etc).

-Detail on each of these appear in sections 5 - 11 below.
+Detail on each of these appear in sections 5 - 12 below.